 To respond to that, the University of Kansas School of Medicine-Wichita (KUSM-W) created a pilot program aimed at increasing resident well-being through fitness.
 Samuel Ofei-Dodoo, PhD, MPA, MA, CPH—one of the faculty members behind the program and co-author of a study published in the Kansas Journal of Medicine—offered insight on the barriers to resident exercise and how programs and physicians can work to overcome them.

-For AMA members looking to improve their physical fitness, Gympass offers a range of plans that give access to thousands of gyms, studios and wellness apps, right at your fingertips.
+For AMA members looking to improve their physical health and well-being, Gympass offers a range of plans that give access to thousands of gyms, studios and wellness apps, right at your fingertips.
 The options offer flexibility for in-person classes, remote training, and on-demand programs.
 It is one of the many benefits of AMA membership.

 Lack of worksite exercise facilities or gyms is a barrier to resident physicians staying physically active, says Ofei-Dodoo, an assistant professor of family and community medicine at KUSM-W.